LPG Compound: Chemical Composition of LPG – Cooking Gas LPG

 Another major difference between CNG and propane is that CNG storage pressures can be more than 10x that of LPG.

-For example, LPG pressure is less than 2 MPa whilst CNG is 20 – 25 MPa.
+For example, the pressure of LPG in gas bottles is less than 2 MPa whilst CNG is 20 – 25 MPa.

 This much higher pressure requires a much heavier and more expensive cylinder or tank.